SPARK-NITT/CAP-ROC/README.md

 ## Limitations (by design)

-CAP-ROC v0.1 is an **expectation** gate.
-It does not guarantee peak/burst protection.
+CAP-ROC includes an **expectation gate** (average load) and an optional **δ-level overload gate** under a Poisson model.
-A v0.2 extension could add a “high-probability overload guarantee” (e.g., Poisson/Chernoff tail bound) if you want a δ-level risk bound.
+It does not model bursty/clustered alert arrivals; if your logs show overdispersion, consider an overdispersed model (e.g., Negative Binomial) for tail risk.

 ## Versioning

-- Standard: `v0.1` (draft) — 2025-12-18
+- Standard: `v0.2` (delta gate) — 2025-12-18

 ## License